 Next steps after conversion to Xero

 This means that there will be some post-conversion tasks that you will need to perform and this document is provided as a guide to completing these tasks.
-The post-conversion tasks should be done as soon as possible after your conversion.
+The post-conversion tasks should be done as soon as possible after the conversion.
 If you encounter problems or think something might not be right please refer to our troubleshooting page.

-Go to Settings > General Settings > Financial Settings
+Go to Accounting > Advanced> Financial Settings

 You can now set your VAT details as required.